h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-java-runtime/scoring-pipeline-deployment-in-java-runtime.md

 ## Task 4: Interactive Scoring

 The mojo can also predict a Hydraulic System cooling condition for each individual Hydraulic System row of test data.
-You will build a Java program, PySparkling, and Sparkling Water program to execute the mojo to do interactive scoring on individual Hydraulic System rows.
+You will build a Java, PySparkling, and Sparkling Water program to execute the mojo to do interactive scoring on individual Hydraulic System rows.

 ### Interactive Scoring via Run Custom Java Program